isAdamBailey/familytribute/source/docs/welcome.md

 "worked out" once you've shared details about a relative.
 That's great!
 Let them register to the site and make the corrections themselves.

-From within the HistoryFam dashboard, you can add new pictures, stories, and obituaries.
+From within the FamilyTribute dashboard, you can add new pictures, stories, and obituaries.
 Add as many as you want.
 You can link the pictures and stories right to a person with an obituary.
 Link as many people as you want in one picture, it will show for all their "pages".